phpflo/PhpFloBundle/README.md

 License
 ----
-AsmPhpFloBundle is licensed under the MIT license.
+PhpFloBundle is licensed under the MIT license.
 See the [LICENSE](Resources/meta/LICENSE) for the full license text.
 **Free Software, Hell Yeah!**